Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

-For a realistic model of EW symmetry breaking, $H(x)$ is promoted to the Higgs field in the GSW theory.
+For a realistic model of EW symmetry breaking, $H(x)$ is promoted to the Higgs field in the EW theory.
 When the RS1 model was published in 1999 \cite{Randall:1999ee}, $\Lambda_{IR}$ could be as low as few TeV with $k \pi \rho \simeq 34$.
-Nowadays, since $M_{KK}$ is constrained by the LHC to be at the TeV scale \cite{Zyla:2020zbs}, there is a remaining little hierarchy problem because $\kappa_k \ll 1$ and $|\mu_h| \sim \Lambda_{EW}$.
+Nowadays, since $M_{KK}$ is constrained by the LHC to be at the TeV scale \cite{Workman:2022ynf}, there is a little hierarchy problem, which is usually worse than in other BSM scenarios based on a new symmetry because $\kappa_k \ll 1 \Rightarrow \Lambda_{IR} \gg 1$ TeV and $|\mu_h| \sim \Lambda_{EW}$.